-Last weekend I drove 2.5 hours northwest of Ottawa and was transported to a world where winter finches adorned the treetops, Spruce Grouse fed on conifer needles and interesting mammals like the Pine Marten roamed the woods.
-It was also a world where, if you stepped off the beaten trail, you would immediately sink down past your waist in snow (I learned this lesson the hard way!).
+Drive 2.5 hours northwest of Ottawa and you will be transported to a world where winter finches adorn the treetops, Spruce Grouse feed on conifer needles and interesting mammals like the Pine Marten roam the woods.
+It’s also a world where, if you step off the beaten trail, you will immediately sink down past your waist in snow (I learned this lesson the hard way!).

-This world was Algonquin Park in winter, with all its boreal species on splendid display.
+This world is Algonquin Park in winter, with all its boreal species on splendid display.

 Solo Saturday: Lifer Mission

-I went on my own on Saturday to do some initial birding and photography before meeting up with a group guided by Jon Ruddy of Eastern Ontario Birding on Sunday.
+On a recent overnight trip to Algonquin Park, I went up on the Saturday to do some initial birding and photography before meeting up with a group guided by Jon Ruddy of Eastern Ontario Birding on the Sunday.

 Saturday was a fantastic day that felt like an adventure.
 I had never been to Algonquin Park in winter so I had some exploring to do.
 My target birds for the weekend were Evening Grosbeak, Spruce Grouse, White-winged Crossbill and Black-backed Woodpecker.
-All would be lifers (a lifer is a bird species you see for the first time).
+All would be lifers.

 Algonquin Park Visitor’s Center

-I’ve been wanting to see Evening Grosbeaks for years and had gone chasing them around Ottawa on numerous occasions.
-This winter I decided enough was enough, I had to get up to Algonquin Park where they are almost guaranteed.
+I had been wanting to see Evening Grosbeaks for years and had gone chasing them around Ottawa on numerous occasions.
+I finally decided enough was enough, I had to get up to Algonquin Park where they are almost guaranteed.
 I knew the Visitor Center’s bird feeders were the place to see them and I decided to make it my first stop of the day.
 Before even pulling into the parking lot I caught a glimpse of a yellow finch-sized bird fly over the road.
 Fantastic!